ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 sensitive relationships in the CT ecosystem are the relationships between HTTPS clients and HTTPS servers.
-Client-server relationships can be aggregated into a network graph with potentially serious implications for correlative de-anonymisation of clients and relationship-mapping or clustering of servers or of clients.
+Client-server relationships can be aggregated into a network graph with potentially serious implications for correlative de-anonymization of clients and relationship-mapping or clustering of servers or of clients.

 There are, however, certain clients that do not require privacy